Happy hour

 Happy hour is a marketing term for a time when a venue such as a restaurant or bar offers reduced prices on alcoholic drinks.
 Discounted menu items like appetizers are often served during happy hour.
 This is a way for bars and restaurants to draw in more business before or after peak business hours.

 Origin

 The words "happy" and "hour" have appeared together for centuries when describing pleasant times.
-In act I, scene 2 of William Shakespeare's King Henry V, he says, "Therefore, my lords, omit no happy hour/That may give furtherance to our expedition..."
+In Act I, Scene 2 of William Shakespeare's Henry V, he says, "Therefore, my lords, omit no happy hour/That may give furtherance to our expedition..."
 The use of the phrase "happy hour" to refer to a scheduled period of entertainment is, however, more recent.